Kyaw-Thiha/animal-vision/README.md

 # Visualization
 ## Non-UV Animals
-We rendered the eyes of these animals using mathematical transformation to map
+We rendered the eyes of these animals using mathematical transformation to map human sRGB color space to each species’ estimated cone responses (L–M–S).
+These simulations approximate how dichromatic and trichromatic animals perceive color, brightness, and contrast.

 ![Non-UV Animals](./images/gallery_NonUV.png)

 ## UV Animals
 We convert the RGB (3 wavelengths) into Hyperspectral Images (31 wavelengths).
-This allow us to leverage spectral local similarity to estimate UV values.
+This allows us to leverage spectral local similarity to estimate missing UV components.
-We then map these UV values into different receptors and render the reflectance values.
+We then map these UV values to species-specific photoreceptors and render the resulting reflectance profiles.

 ![UV Animals](./images/gallery_UV.png)

-These are unique animals which have interesting visualization from UV.
+These species exhibit advanced ultraviolet perception, offering visualizations that differ significantly from standard UV-sensitive animals.

 ![UV Unique Animals](./images/gallery_Unique_UV.png)

 # Feaures